-Joel was a Rock critic in the early '70s for the magazines Changes and Go!.
+Joel was a rock critic in the early '70s for the magazines Changes and Go!.
 After giving Al Kooper's Super Session a bad review, he felt horrible and quit the gig.
 Many years later, he was asked to be a judge on American Idol, and turned down the gig because he didn't like to judge musicians.
-Steven Tyler took the gig.
+Steven Tyler filled the position.

 As far as piano players go, Steve Winwood is his favorite.
 Joel says that Winwood plays all the right piano notes the same way Clapton does on guitar.

 Billy Joel's first wife was his business manager, Elizabeth Weber Small, the former wife of his music partner, Jon Small (in the short-lived duo Attila).
 With his second wife, model and actress Christie Brinkley, he has a daughter, singer Alexa Ray Joel, whose middle name is after Ray Charles, one of Joel's musical idols.

 Joel married his third wife, 23-year-old Katie Lee, on October 2, 2004.
 At the time of the wedding, Joel was 55.
 The pair split after five years of marriage.

 Joel tied the knot with his fourth wife, Alexis Roderick, an equestrian and former Morgan Stanley executive, on July 4, 2015 during an unanticipated ceremony at his estate on Long Island.
 The couple, who had been together since 2009, surprised guests by getting married during their annual July 4th party.

 in 2013 that when he was in a financial crunch a few years previously, he sold a house he was building in the Hamptons to Jerry Seinfeld, and his New York City home to Sting

 .
 "I was praying for a rock star," Joel said of the latter property.
 "They don't care what their accountant says.
 If they want something, they buy it."